Tales from Borderlands Redux leaked trailers surface

 Tales from the Borderlands Redux from r/GamingLeaksAndRumours

 The Redux version also includes "codex-concept-art, unused content and more", and briefly shows what appears to be two codex entries for Vasquez and Sasha, as well as episode commentary.
 It also reveals that it's set to have a 2020 release date window, but doesn't offer an exact date or what platforms it'll arrive on.
-This is purely conjecture, but it's interesting that the year dissolves away and leaves a 2 behind - this could be some kind of hint, but it's hard to say for certain.
+This is purely conjecture, but it's interesting that the year dissolves away and leaves a 2 behind, which could be some kind of hint.

 Tales from Borderlands was easily one of the most entertaining entries from Telltale and quickly became a fan favorite amongst Borderlands and Telltale fans alike.
 Featuring the voice acting talents of Troy Baker and Laura Bailey as protagonists Rhys and Fiona, it also stars Dameon Clarke as Handsome Jack and Patrick Warburton as Vasquez.

-We don't yet know if all of the actors have come back to reprise their roles for any of the new additional content included in this Redux version of the adventure, but we can certainly hope they have.
+We don't yet know if all of the actors have come back to reprise their roles for any of the new additional content included in this Redux version of the adventure.

 As with any leaks, it's always best to take them with a pinch of salt, but given that these trailers look quite like the real deal, we could well see this game come to light officially very soon.